MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/planning-optimization/get-started.md

 As [previously announced](../../get-started/removed-deprecated-features-scm-updates.md#use-of-built-in-supply-chain-management-master-planning-engine-for-distribution-scenarios), Planning Optimization is scheduled to replace the existing built-in master planning engine.

 If you currently use the built-in master planning engine, you should start planning your migration to Planning Optimization now.
-It is important to start the migration process right away because your operations may be impacted when deprecation is enforced.
-To avoid last-minutes issues when deprecation is enforced, we strongly encourage you to complete the migration before December 1, 2020.
+It is important to start the migration process right away because your operations may be impacted when deprecation is enforced (not any date planned at the moment).
+We strongly encourage you to complete the migration as soon as you have the needed features to be able to leverage the speed of Planning Optimization.

 The Planning Optimization functionality doesn't currently support all the features that are available in the planning engine that is built into Supply Chain Management.
 Therefore, it's important that you evaluate whether the feature set that is currently available in Planning Optimization will meet your requirements.
 The Planning Optimization functionality isn't currently turned on by default in Dynamics Lifecycle Services (LCS), so you have the opportunity to do your evaluation before the feature is turned on.